-This village is situated on the American side, opposite to the "Thousand Islands," and is of considerable importance as a lumber station.
+This village is situated on the American side, and is of considerable importance as a lumber station.
 Square timber and staves are here made up into large rafts and floated down the St. Lawrence to Montreal and Quebec.
 These rafts are often very large, and as they require a great number of men to navigate them, the huts erected for their shelter give them, as they pass down the river, the appearance of small villages.
-Many of the steamers and other oraft that navigate Lake Ontario are built here.
+Many of the steamers and other craft that navigate Lake Ontario are built here.